8 chicken thighs (about 1 1/2 lb)

 Heat a small amount of oil in a large skillet.

-Sprinkle both sides of the chicken with lemon zest, garlic powder, salt and pepper.
+Sprinkle both sides of the chicken with ranch mix, flour, and pepper.
 Flour the top (skin-side) of the chicken.
 Place the chicken skin-side down in the pan.

 Cook about 10 minutes or until the skin is crisp, lightly browned and much of the fat has rendered into the pan.
 DO NOT FLIP THE CHICKEN!

-Bake for 30-40 minutes or until the chicken is fully cooked.
-Sprinkle with Parmesan and return to the oven until melted.
+Bake for 30-40 minutes or until the chicken is fully cooked and the potatoes are tender.
 Serve immediately.